Battle of Nanking: Fighting retreat of the Chinese Army, breaching the Wufu line

 On 12 November, the Japanese forces deployed in Shanghai were ordered to pursue the retreating Chinese forces.
-With most Chinese troops melting away into the retreat, many cities and towns were quickly captured by the Japanese, including Jiading and Taicang.
-In Jiashan however, the main force of the Japanese 18th division encountered fierce resistance from the Right Wing Force.
-The defenders, consisting of 2 complete divisions and one regiment each from 2 divisions and 1 brigade, fought against the 18th division along the Zhapu-Pinghu-Jiaxing line (乍平嘉線).
-The 18th division took Fengjing Town in two days, during which brigade commander Shozo Tezuka (手塚省三) was wounded.
-On November 10, the 18th division began its attack on Jiashan County.
-In the next four days, both sides suffered heavy casualties.
-By the 14th, the defenders had been exhausted and began preparation for retreat when the 18th division launched a general offensive covered by dozens of aircraft, fully occupying the county on the 15th.
-During the six-day Fengjing and Jiashan battles, the 18th division suffered more than 1,000 casualties.
-The Chinese defenders totalling 15,573 troops suffered as many as 7,317 killed, wounded, or missing.
+With most Chinese troops melting away into the retreat, many cities and towns were quickly captured by the Japanese, including Jiading, Taicang, and Jiashan.
 Japanese troops from the freshly deployed Tenth Army, consisting of the 6th, 18th, 114th divisions and the Kunisaki Detachment, were eager for combat.
 However, many of the other Japanese units were exhausted from the fighting in Shanghai, and were slower to follow through with their orders.

 Despite the Chinese retreat, the Japanese encountered strong resistance at the Wufu defensive line between Fushan and Lake Tai, which had been nicknamed a "new Hindenburg line" in Chinese propaganda.
 At Changshu, Japanese forces had to fight slowly through an interlocking system of concrete pillboxes manned by Chinese soldiers fighting to the death, all whilst Chinese artillery bombarded them with accurate fire.
 The Japanese 9th Division was faced with a similar challenge in Suzhou: contrary to propaganda accounts of the city falling without a fight, Japanese soldiers had to fight through a series of pillboxes in front of the city before painstakingly eliminating pockets of resistance in street fighting.
 These operations were concluded by 19 November, with some 1,000 Chinese soldiers killed in Suzhou and another 100 artillery pieces captured, according to Japanese records.

 By late November, the Japanese army was advancing rapidly around Lake Tai en route to Nanjing.
 The Chinese, in order to counter these advances, deployed some five divisions of the Sichuanese 23rd Group Army from warlord Liu Xiang's forces to the southern end of the lake near Guangde, and two more divisions (the 103rd and 112th) to the river fortress Jiangyin near the lake's northern end, which had been the site of a naval battle in August.